JFreud/congenial-shell/README.md

 ## Bugs:

 * Putting two semicolons next to each other will break the parser, but doesn't throw an error
-* If there's no user input it gives a seg fault
+* Pressing ctrl + d makes it go wack and print the prompt a gajillion times before seg faulting.
+* Pipes skew the prompts so that it prints with stdout instead of when taking input
 * Cannot put whitespace between command and arguments
 * Cannot use > then < in the same command, it will just create a file with the < symbol in it.
 * Our redirection does things the shell doesn't (i.e. redirecting from file into wc).
 Don't know if this is a bug or a 'feature'
 * To exit the cat command, you need to hit end of file character twice, while in the regular shell it's only once
 * You can only use one pipe
-* Adding a redirect after a pipe skews up the prompts so that they no longer line up with user input
 * Not guaranteed to grow hair
 * Winged unicorns not promised, fast and magical transit not possible in NYC